gh-drourke/git_bump/README.md

 This file is created and maintained by the script and is changed with every branch commit.

-The CHANGES files contains the output from the "git log" command and is filtered by the removal of all lines starting with "author", "date" or "commit".
+The CHANGES files contains the output from the "git log" command and is filtered by the removal of all lines starting with "author", or  "date".

 Note: This file is 'up-to-date' on the local system.
 However, as it is generated after a local commit, it is now an unstaged file and will not be included in the current push to the remote.